 Eye Consultants of Pennsylvania is a leading full-service ophthalmology practice in the Lancaster, PA area.
-Our cornea specialists, Adam J. Altman, MD and Jonathan D. Primack, MD, are leading board-certified and fellowship-trained ophthalmologists who specialize in corneal transplant surgery and all aspects of corneal disease and care.
+Our cornea specialists, Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD are leading board-certified and fellowship-trained ophthalmologists who specialize in corneal transplant surgery and all aspects of corneal disease and care.

 Drs.
 Altman and Primack are cornea fellowship-trained.
 Fellows go through extensive additional training under the guidance of highly-qualified experts in the field of corneal surgery.
 This extra training focuses on the highest standards of care.
 Drs.
 Altman and Primack utilize the most advanced technologies and treatments to restore corneal clarity and clearer vision.

 Dr. Altman completed his Cornea and External Eye Diseases Fellowship training at the world famous Wills Eye Hospital in Philadelphia.
 Dr. Primack completed his Cornea, External Disease, and Refractive Surgery Fellowship training at the prestigious Massachusetts Eye and Ear Infirmary at Harvard Medical School.